side menu

 You can bind the widget settings fields to context variables.
 This is convenient if you need to dynamically change widget settings on a page or during a business process.
 To bind a field:

-1. Click the bind_table-icon icon next to the field name.
-In the Visibility field, select Show conditionally or Hide on condition.
+1. Click the bind_table-icon icon next to the necessary field name.

 2. Click <Not defined>.